 Of course, you might argue that we could perform this decoupling in Buildbot.

 However, moving to TaskCluster means adopting a modern, distributed queue-based approach to managing incoming jobs.
-We will be freed of the performance tradeoffs and careful attention required when using relational databases for queue management (Buildbot uses MySQL for it’s queues, TaskCluster uses RabbitMQ).
+We will be freed of the performance tradeoffs and careful attention required when using relational databases for queue management (Buildbot uses MySQL for it’s queues, TaskCluster uses RabbitMQ and Azure).
 We also will be moving “decision tasks” in-tree, meaning that they will be closer to developer environments and likely easier to manage keeping developer and build system environments in sync.

 Here are my notes: